jorgebucaran/hyperapp/docs/architecture/actions.md

 ### Excluding Effects

-If you don't include any effects in the return array then only the state transition happens.
+If you don’t include any effects in the return array then only the state transition happens.

 Here, `OnlyIncrement` both behaves and is used similarly to `Increment` from earlier: